Jahkobe/React_NBA_topplayers_page/project_2/readme.md

 MongoDB
 JSX

+Set up:
+First I created the 7 basic routes and kind of just went from there.

 Features of the app:
 As you can see from the home page the app allows you to have your top 10 NBA players.
 There are 10 cards and you can click on a card which will take you to the new page.
 This will allow you to type into the input fields and add a new basketball player.
 There is 5 different categories including PPG, name, Team, an Image, and how many championships they have won.